 Wireframes are particularly hard for stakeholders to conceptualize and force reviewers to use their imagination to understand how something will look and work once it is finished.
 The next time you’re presenting wireframes to stakeholders, follow a few simple rules to increase your chances of success.
 The following list of wireframe best practices will help you conduct effective presentations.

 While wireframes can be presented using prototyping tools, using PDFs is a much better solution when presenting.
 This format is easily accessible; it doesn’t require installing any additional software or creating accounts with online tools.
 Stakeholders can download a PDF file, view it offline, and prepare a set of questions before the actual presentation, making the time you have together more productive.

 Explain what they see

 A wireframe is used primarily by designers.
-Most stakeholders have never come across this tool before.
+Most stakeholders have never come across these UI tools before.
 When presenting wireframes to clients, remember that this could be their first time seeing one, and there will be a learning curve that you need to manage.